php-amqplib/RabbitMqBundle/README.md

 #### Graceful max execution timeout ####

-If you'd like your consumer to be running up to certain time and then gracefully exit, then set the `graceful_max_execution_timeout` in seconds.
+If you'd like your consumer to be running up to certain time and then gracefully exit, then set the `graceful_max_execution.timeout` in seconds.
 "Gracefully exit" means, that the consumer will exit either after the currently running task or immediatelly, when waiting for new tasks.
-The `graceful_max_execution_timeout_exit_code` specifies what exit code should be returned by the consumer when the graceful max execution timeout occurs.
+The `graceful_max_execution.exit_code` specifies what exit code should be returned by the consumer when the graceful max execution timeout occurs.
 Without specifying it, the consumer will exit with status `0`.

 This feature is great in conjuction with supervisord, which together can allow for periodical memory leaks cleanup, connection with database/rabbitmq renewal and more.